panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 * The variable that holds the function object
 * `arguments` object (or missing in an arrow function)

-This post describes six approaches on how to declare JavaScript functions.
-Moreover, I will present tips about what type is recommended to use for specific circumstances.
-Interested?
-Let's get started.
+This post teaches you six approaches to declare JavaScript functions: the syntax, examples and common pitfalls.
+Moreover, you will understand when to use a specific function type in certain circumstances.

 Table of contents: